coderefinery/2020-11-17-online/hackmd-day2.md

 To improve:
 - Just one note, the second instructor did not have the console history recorded in a doc so it was hard to follow sometime
+    - Thank you for noticing this.
+We try to ensure that command history is available.
 - I think it's a lot better to type-along than just watch :+1:x2
     - that of course must go a bit slower then but it saves the *"now for two minutes do what I have just shown"*
+    - Thanks for the comment.
+We aim for group exercises and type-alongs and check and adjust our lesson timing to allow more those.
 - I agree with the above, in general I prefer: group exercise > type-along > just watching.
 - Same for me.
 I much prefer to type along, and then do the group exercises and discuss in the breakout room.
 I had some difficulties in the first part of today's lecture, since I had some issues with my files not showing up in the correct branches.
 As such, I had to delete my repo and restart, which caused me to lag behind and not follow the lecture properly.
   - we need a better starting point for day 2, I have created github issues for that